 You can follow us on Twitter for content updates and other information:@JournalPolitics

 Politics is edited at Queen Mary, University of London.
 We are a pluralist politics and international studies journal that welcomes all approaches, theories, methods, and empirical cases.
 We exist to publish the very best in original, timely, research-led reflections on politics and international studies.

 We aim to provide a swift, responsive and informative review process.
 We aim to provide every author - even those rejected from the journal - with feedback that will improve their work.

 We have increased the amount of work we publish on learning and teaching in Politics and we encourage further submissions in this area.
 Ultimately we aim to be a primary destination for research-led reflection on learning and teaching in politics and international studies.

 We also welcome proposals for special issues or sections.

 Information for authors

-Politics publishes articles from 4000-8000 words in length.
+Politics publishes articles up to 8000 words in length.
 We welcome 3 types of articles from scholars at all stages of their careers: concise discussions of state of the art research; Research-led reflections on contemporary events in politics or international relations; theoretically informed reflections on the pedagogy challenges of learning and teaching in politics and international relations.